I. The Athena Mission and instruments

 The ATHENA mission (Advanced Telescope for High ENergy Astrophysics) is the second long-range space mission (L2) of the long term program Cosmic Vision of the European Space Agency (ESA).
-This mission is dedicated to the scientific theme The hot and violent Universe which it plans to explore with the launch in 2033 of a large X-ray observatory designed by a consortium of European institutes, particularly France, Germany and Italy, and with US and Japanese participation.
-At the moment in Phase B (Preliminary Definition) the mission adoption by ESA is expected by the end of 2022, leading to launch around 2033.
+This mission is dedicated to the scientific theme The hot and violent Universe which it plans to explore with the launch of a large X - ray observatory designed by a consortium of European institutes, particularly in France, Germany and Italy, and with US and Japanese participation.
+At the moment in Phase B (Preliminary Definition) the mission adoption by ESA is expected by mid-2023, for a launch planned around 2034.

-These instruments will provide observational capabilities two orders of magnitude greater than the instruments of the previous generation.
-ATHENA will allow spectacular advances in all fields of astrophysics, thanks in particular to the very large collector area, the good angular resolution combined with the large field of view, and above all the exceptional spectral resolution of 2.5 eV of the X-IFU spectrometer.
+These telescope and focal plane instruments will provide observational capabilities two orders of magnitude greater than the instruments of the previous generation.
+ATHENA will allow spectacular advances in all fields of astrophysics, thanks in particular to the very large collection area, the good angular resolution combined with the large field of view, and, above all, the exceptional spectral resolution of 2.5 eV of the X-IFU spectrometer.

-Athena's main objectives are to provide answers to two fundamental questions that have not yet been resolved:
+Athena's main objectives are to provide answers to two fundamental questions of the Hot and Violent Universe scientific theme:

 - How does matter come together in the universe to form the large structures that are observed (galaxies and galaxy clusters)?